sultanGT/PPT-website/README.md

 (this is to install node_modules folder for application to work)

 // 4.
-Run Npm start from root folder you will then need to open a new terminal and run:
+Run Npm start from root folder you will then need to open a new terminal in VSCode and run:

 npm start

-this runs the server-side on localhost:5000 then open a new terminal and run:
+this runs the server-side on localhost:5000 then open a new terminal in VScode and run:

 $ cd frontend
 $ npm start

-this will then open up the app in the chrome browser at localhost:3000
+this will then open the app in the chrome browser at localhost:3000

 // 4.
 Insert user list and item list you will then need to insert users into the web app by typing into the URL: